 - Although we loved the rich, dense mousse this recipe produced, if I were to do it again, I might soften/dilute the chocolate a touch.
 How?
 1) Use another dark chocolate with a lower cacao ratio, or 2) beef up the amount of whipping cream, say 1 1/4 to 1 1/2 a cup instead of 1.
 Or—another idea I tried with great success on the second round—in a narrow wine glass, layer the mousse with whipped cream to create chocolate mouse parfaits.

 - My wife is not a coffee drinker, but she was hardly aware of the espresso.
 But if you don’t want to risk it, just substitute with water.
 (BTW, we don’t have an espresso-maker, our espresso came from Starbucks.)

 - Same goes with the Gran Marnier.
 We’re a tee-totaling family, but we didn’t taste any alcohol.
-Judging by the U.S. official Alcohol Burn-OFF Chart, there was probably a residual, but the majority evaporated while melting the chocolate.
+Judging by the U.S. Dept. of Agriculture Alcohol Burn-off Chart, there was probably a residual, but the majority evaporated while melting the chocolate.
 Nonetheless, you can replace the Gran Marnier if you like by using an OJ concentrate or boiling down some regular-strength OJ until it’s more concentrated.
 Or simply skip it!

 - Equipment: You don’t need a fancy-schmancy stand mixer.
 A hand mixer or even a stick blender (with a whisk attachment) will do the trick.
 We used our Braun stick blender which, for us, has become one of the wonders of the modern world.
 What can it not do?
 (Although I must admit, we had to be patient with whipping eight egg whites.)